sola-st/wasm-r3/README.md

 This script runs generated replay benchmarks on 17 different options of 6 Wasm engines.

-You can see the execution time of generated replay benchmark per engine on the commandline as below, and it is also saved under ["replay_metrics"]["engine"]["runtime"] at at `evaluation-oopsla2024/metrics.json`
+You can see the execution time of generated replay benchmark per engine at the commandline as below.

 ```
 multiplyDouble sm             4.10573